zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

    Any payment specific properties (for example, the ``dueDate`` for bank transfer payments) can be passed here.
 See :ref:`payment-parameters` for the possible fields.

-   The ``payment`` property should be an *object* where the keys are the payment method specific parameters you want to pass.
+   The ``payment`` property should be an *object* where the keys are the payment method-specific parameters you want to pass.

 .. parameter:: metadata